miramastoras/bmeb_bootcamp_2023/wolbachia_denovo_assembly.md

 - [Quast Github](https://github.com/ablab/quast)
 - [Quast Manual](https://quast.sourceforge.net/docs/manual.html#sec2.1)

 What do these metrics and outputs tell us about the quality and completeness of our assembly?
+Is our assembly "good" ?

 ## Independent project and presentation